PALS Inc. Career Opportunities

 Duties: This person shall serve as the primary point of contact for program daily operations.
 This person is responsible for overseeing and ensuring the completion of daily operations consistent with Title 17 & Title 22.

 Requirement: This person shall meet Title 17 & Title 22 requirement for Program Director.
-In addition, this person shall not possess less than a bachelor degree from an accredited institution, but more generally shall an advanced degree in psychology, social work, education--MFT, MWS and/or BCBA with "Skill System," training is highly preferred for this position.
+In addition, this person shall not possess less than a bachelor degree from an accredited institution, but more generally shall an advanced degree in psychology, social work, education--MFT, MSW and/or BCBA is highly preferred for this position.

 Must have at least (5) five years experience in a human services delivery system, including at least (2) years in management position in implementing BCBA and/or Skill System plans.
-In addition, this person have passionate with working with people, reliable transportation to transport individuals in the community, have the ability to represent the agency in the community, complete physical exam with TB test, and have clearance from DOJ/FBI.
+In addition, this person must have passion for working with people, leading dynamic teams to create effective solutions, reliable transportation to transport individuals in the community, have the ability to represent the agency in the community, complete physical exam with TB test, and have clearance from DOJ/FBI.